fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 Notice that the size and position of the canvas objects are not defined here, only colours, text and other properties.
 It might be appropriate to pass in a reference to the widget instead of lots of different parameters.
 This is left to your design requirements.

-The Objects() function can now return the canvas objects as a list:
+The Objects() method can now return the canvas objects as a list:

 ```go
 func (r *myWidgetRenderer) Objects() []fyne.CanvasObject {